Biological half-life: Metals

 The biological half-life of caesium in humans is between one and four months.
 This can be shortened by feeding the person prussian blue.
 The prussian blue in the digestive system acts as a solid ion exchanger which absorbs the caesium while releasing potassium ions.

-For some substances, it is important to think of the human or animal body as being made up of several parts, each with their own affinity for the substance, and each part with a different biological half-life (physiologically-based pharmacokinetic modelling).
+For some substances, it is important to think of the human or animal body as being made up of several parts, each with its own affinity for the substance, and each part with a different biological half-life (physiologically-based pharmacokinetic modelling).
 Attempts to remove a substance from the whole organism may have the effect of increasing the burden present in one part of the organism.
 For instance, if a person who is contaminated with lead is given EDTA in a chelation therapy, then while the rate at which lead is lost from the body will be increased, the lead within the body tends to relocate into the brain where it can do the most harm.